One of the biggest questions we get asked is why doesn’t my business profit equal what's in my bank account?

 But what if you didn't withdraw that $30,000 in a large check.
 When you review your distribution account, it's a bunch of little transactions.

-This typically happens when you are using your business credit card for a personal expense.
+This typically happens when you are using your business credit card for personal expenses.
 Anytime you pay a personal expense from your business account, you have increased your owner distributions and lowered your bank balance.

 2. Debt Payments Made to Loans / Credit Cards